tonyarnold/tonyarnold.github.io/_posts/2014-04-10-clean-up-your-projects-with-xcode-5.md

 ## Simple is good

 Hopefully these tips have helped you clean up your Xcode project a little.
-Hopefully you've removed a few things you don't really need to see from your line of sight, freeing up a little bit of brain power for something else!
+Hopefully you've also removed a few things you don't really need to see from your line of sight, freeing up a little bit of brain power for something else!